 This is the condition defined by the inability to achieve orgasm in any circumstances during the waking hours, but frequently with an ability to reach both orgasm and ejaculation while asleep.
 In such cases, psychological factors are likely to be causing the condition rather than any physical reasons.

-This is when a man is able to reach orgasm but does not ejaculate semen.
-This is likely to have a physical cause, for example nerve damage or tube blockage, or even retrograde ejaculation in which semen is expelled into the bladder rather than through the tip of the penis.
+This is when a man can reach orgasm but does not ejaculate semen.
+This is likely to have a physical cause.
+For example nerve damage or tube blockage, or even retrograde ejaculation in which semen is expelled into the bladder rather than through the tip of the penis.

 Anejaculation causes can include various drugs, either for medical treatment or recreational drugs including alcohol, psychological causes like stress or anxiety, or physical problems with the production, storage or expulsion of semen.